 How to Become a Mentor

-As a mentor, you would share knowledge, life experience and skills to a variety of young people, allowing them to learn and grow from your guidance.
-The mentoring relationship is highly important both to the mentee and you as a role model; a good mentor will be dependable and authentic in having a sincere desire to help someone struggling with an array of issues.
+As a mentor, you would share knowledge, life experience, and skills with a variety of young people, allowing them to learn and grow from your guidance.
+The mentoring relationship is highly important both to the mentee and you as a role model.
+We’ll show you how to be a good mentor that is dependable and authentic in having a sincere desire to help someone struggling with an array of issues.

 What Qualifications Do You Need to Be a Mentor?

-Starting a new career typically means obtaining the right kind of qualifications, but one of the best things about being a mentor is that you can be one in different backgrounds and areas of your own previous work experience.
+Starting a new career typically means obtaining the right qualifications.
+One of the best things about being a mentor is that you can be one in different backgrounds and areas of your own previous work experience.
 To know how to start a mentorship is to have a grasp on your own personal growth and professional development within your sector.

 As a Beginner, Where Should I Start in Mentoring?